AaronLaw/my-setting/Raspberry Pi setting.md

 * Write the apps for the business.
     * hobototes-data-centric apps.
     * Automate the calculation.
-* Doing some automation, e.g. automate the database backup.
+* Doing some automation, using cron job, e.g. automate the database backup.
 * Doing some experiment, such as Rails4, node.js.

 ----